naryl/cl-cooperative/README.md

 **OS PROCESSES!
 TONS OF OVERHEAD!
 DON'T USE UNLESS YOU KNOW WHAT YOU'RE DOING**

-Also, there are no tests yet.
+At least there are tests now.

 Ok...
 So, what is it for?
 =========================